purpleidea/mgmt/docs/resource-guide.md

 There are still many ideas for new resources that haven't been written yet.
 If you'd like to contribute one, please contact us and tell us about your idea!

+### Is the resource API stable?
+Does it ever change?

+Since we are pre 1.0, the resource API is not guaranteed to be stable, however it is not expected to change significantly.
+The last major change kept the core functionality nearly identical, simplified the implementation of all the resources, and took about five to ten minutes to port each resource to the new API.
+The fundamental logic and behaviour behind the resource API has not changed since it was initially introduced.

 ### Where can I find more information about mgmt?